PurelyCode/gem-yorditests/README.md

   yordi help fetch  # for more options yordi fetch -bm  # fetches all benchmark details and masks from online for testing
 ```
-Push benchmarks and masks from online (not yet implemented)
+Push benchmarks and masks to online store (not yet implemented)
 ``` ruby
   yordi help push  # for more options yordi push -bm  # pushes all benchmark details and masks to online store
 ```
 ### Standalone Scenario
 So you have run an appium or selenium test that made a lot of screenshots
-Where ever you want to run your yordi test do the follow
+Wherever you want to run your yordi test do the follow
 ``` ruby
   yordi init
   yordi test path/to/screenshot
   yordi open_report
 ```
 At which point you will see a report and all of your screens will have passed the test as there was no benchmark.
-So run your appium or selenium tests again and create the screenshots
+So run your appium or selenium tests again and create the screenshots a second time.
 ``` ruby
   yordi test path/to/screenshot
   yordi open_report
 ```
-Now there is a good chance that some of your screenshots failed the test due to status bars with time or other
+Now there is a good chance that some of your screenshots haved failed the test due to status bars with time or other
 dynamic issues.
 If the screen changes are different but valid you need to mask this dynamic area to ensure 100% on the test.
 This is easiest done with YordiTests.com editor, however the masks are simple JSON areas.